-1. Petition for Acceptance for Doctoral Studies: Upon completion of the Masters of Science degree, each student must petition SLU Graduate Education for acceptance and enrollment in the Doctor of Philosophy degree program.
-These forms are available through the Office of Graduate Education website.

-2. Coursework: In addition to the coursework required for the Masters of Science (Research) degree, each student must complete a total of 54 graduate credit hours including 42 hours of coursework and 12 hours of dissertation research:
+- 1. Petition for Acceptance for Doctoral Studies: Upon completion of the Masters of Science degree, each student must petition SLU Graduate Education for acceptance and enrollment in the Doctor of Philosophy degree program.
+These forms are available through the Graduate Education Catalog. - 2.
+Coursework: In addition to the coursework required for the Masters of Science (Research) degree, each student must complete a total of 54 graduate credit hours including 42 hours of coursework and 12 hours of dissertation research: